tchere/Computational-Physics/README.md

 H_{r,s} = -\frac{\hbar^2}{2m} \cdot \frac{\delta_{r+1,s} + \delta_{r-1,s} - 2\delta_{r,s}}{h^2} + V(r)\delta_{r,s}
 $$

-We can find out the list of all psi, then we can plot the probability os the system which is the square term of psi.
+We can find out the list of all psi, then we can plot the probability distribution of the system which is the square term of psi.

+## Assignment 4